 Ethics and professional scepticism

-- Provide an overview of the ethical scenarios that you studied during the Practicing Ethics webinars, and discuss the potential responses that you could adopt.
+Provide an overview of the ethical scenarios that you have studied from the Ethics in Practice scenarios and discuss the potential responses that you could adopt.

-- If possible, discuss a real ethical scenario that has occurred in the workplace.
+Discuss a real-life ethical scenario that has occurred in the workplace.

-- confirm the modules and webinars that have been covered;
+- confirm the modules and scenarios that have been covered

-- confirm whether you have attempted the ethics assessment;
+- confirm whether you have attempted the assessment

-- confirm that the ethical scenarios have been discussed; and
+- confirm that the ethical scenarios and real-life situations have been discussed; and

 - detail an ethics action plan for your next six-monthly review.

-Please note that you are required to gain minimum of 70% at the ethics assessment.
+Please note that you are required to gain a minimum of 70% at the assessment